quicwg/base-drafts/draft-ietf-quic-http.md

 HTTP semantics are used for a broad range of services on the Internet.
 These semantics have commonly been used with two different TCP mappings, HTTP/1.1 and HTTP/2.
+HTTP/3 supports the same semantics over a new transport protocol, QUIC.

+## Prior versions of HTTP

+HTTP/1.1 was a TCP mapping which used whitespace-delimited text fields to convey HTTP messages.
+While these exchanges were human-readable, the whitespace led to parsing difficulties and workarounds to be tolerant of variant behavior.
+Because each connection could be used only for a single HTTP request and response at a time, multiple parallel TCP connections were used, reducing the ability of the congestion controller to accurately manage traffic between endpoints.

-HTTP/2 introduced a framing and multiplexing layer to improve latency without modifying the transport layer.
-However, TCP's lack of visibility into parallel requests in both mappings limited the possible performance gains.
+HTTP/2 introduced a binary framing and multiplexing layer to improve latency without modifying the transport layer.
+However, because the parallel nature of HTTP/2's multiplexing was not visible to TCP's loss recovery mechanisms, a lost or reordered packet caused all active transactions to experience a stall regardless of whether that transaction was impacted by the lost packet.

+## Delegation to QUIC

 The QUIC transport protocol incorporates stream multiplexing and per-stream flow control, similar to that provided by the HTTP/2 framing layer.
 By providing reliability at the stream level and congestion control across the entire connection, it has the capability to improve the performance of HTTP compared to a TCP mapping.
-QUIC also incorporates TLS 1.3 at the transport layer, offering comparable security to running TLS over TCP, but with improved connection setup latency (unless TCP Fast Open {{?RFC7413}}} is used).
+QUIC also incorporates TLS 1.3 at the transport layer, offering comparable security to running TLS over TCP, with the improved connection setup latency of TCP Fast Open {{?RFC7413}}}.

 This document defines a mapping of HTTP semantics over the QUIC transport protocol, drawing heavily on the design of HTTP/2.
-This document identifies HTTP/2 features that are subsumed by QUIC, and describes how the other features can be implemented atop QUIC.
+While delegating stream management and flow control issues to QUIC, a similar binary framing is used on each stream.
+Some HTTP/2 features are subsumed by QUIC, while other features are implemented atop QUIC.

 QUIC is described in {{QUIC-TRANSPORT}}.
 For a full description of HTTP/2, see
 {{!RFC7540}}.